-The law does not address discrimination based on race, color, national origin or citizenship, social origin, sexual orientation or gender identity, age, language, or HIV-positive status or having other communicable diseases.
+The law does not address discrimination based on race, color, national origin or citizenship, social origin, sexual orientation or gender identity, age, language, or e.
+Acceptable Conditions of Work

+HIV-positive status or having other communicable diseases.
 The government did not effectively enforce the law.
 Penalties were not sufficient to deter violations.

 Discrimination in employment occurred.
 Although the law requires equal pay for equal work, women received lower pay for similar work (see section 6).
-Few persons with disabilities had access to work in the formal sector, although some worked in small family businesses; many survived by begging in the streets.
+Few persons with disabilities had access to work in the formal sector, although some worked in small family businesses; many survived by begging on the streets.